dragonfly-science/dragonfly-website/content/work/delphi-case-study/content.md

 ---
+title: Expert knowledge was combined fairly
-short-title:  Expert opinion
+short-title: Expert knowledge was combined fairly
-title: Quantitive information from expert opinion
 banner-image: /work/delphi-case-study/turtle-map.png
-summary: Facilitating mapping of turtle distributions in the Pacific
+summary: >
+  so information about where turtles and fishing overlap could underpin decision-making.
 tags: stats, policy
+quote: >
-quote: Dragonfly’s timeliness of delivery was critical, and one of the reasons the project was such a success.
+  Dragonfly’s timeliness of delivery was critical, and one of the reasons the project was such a success.
+quote-attribution: >
-quote-attribution: Neville Smith, Principal Fisheries Scientist, Pacific Community (SPC)
+  Neville Smith, Principal Fisheries Scientist, Pacific Community (SPC)
 project-link: http://www.fao.org/fileadmin/user_upload/common_oceans/docs/Tuna/TurtleMeetingsFinalReport.pdf
 project-link-text: open report
 logo: /work/delphi-case-study/Pacific-Community-logo.jpg
 ---
 We created an online survey to map the distribution of four species of sea turtle in the Pacific Ocean.
-The maps fed into simulations of turtle interactions with fisheries produced at a workshop led by the Western and Central Pacific Fisheries Commission (WCPFC).
+The maps fed into simulations of turtle interactions with fisheries that were produced at an international workshop.
 <!--more-->

 ### Where are the turtles?